MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/strategy.md

 Azure Arc provides:

-* A single pane of glass view of all your resources, including Windows, Linux, SQL Servers, and Kubernetes containers, to track and capture an accurate inventory of IT assets.
+* A single pane of glass view of all your resources, including Windows, Linux, SQL Servers, and Kubernetes clusters, to track and capture an accurate inventory of IT assets.
 * Reduces risk in your organization by establishing a unified governance framework—applying a standard set of policies for all workloads.
 * For server/app owners; it helps view the compliance status of servers and take necessary remediation steps from the Azure portal, removing some management overhead from central IT departments for tracking and ensuring adherence to compliance standards.